 While the Ferrosi provides a decent wind barrier, its lightweight material isn't ideal for truly inclement weather.
 In our water tests, this layer soaked through pretty quickly.
 It does have a decent amount of resistance for light sprinkles and spray though, especially on the Cordura-reinforced shoulders and forearms.
 It also dries very quickly, which is always something we like to see.
-Its wind resistance is quite good.
 As long as you're keeping your heart rate up, you will have little problem staying warm in chilly weather.
-The hood is generous, and the overlapping thumb loops keep the wind out even when not in use, a detail we noticed and appreciated.
+The hood is generous, and the overlapping thumb loops keep the wind out even when not in use, a detail we notice and appreciate.

 This layer provides just enough of a barrier for windy days and chilly temps, especially if you're working up a sweat.

 This is an excellent layer for breathability.
 The material is thin, and the pockets are mesh-lined for added ventilation.
 It isn't as comfortable next-to-skin as some other models, but we never felt stifled or sticky.
 All in all, this layer is an excellent choice for high-exertion activities where you need a bit of protection.
 Running, hiking, biking, climbing, and anything else that works the cardiovascular system are all natural activities for this jacket.

 Mobility is another category where the Ferrosi shows its value and grabs an impressive score.
 With stretchy fabric and a generous fit, this is a great layer for getting your move on.
-Some climbers and backpack-wearers don't like their jackets to be baggy at all, preferring a slim cut and fitted design for under-harness neatness.
-(The Rab Borealis is a great example of such a jacket.).
+Some climbers and backpack-wearers don't like their jackets to be baggy at all, preferring a slimmer cut and fitted design for under-harness/pack strap neatness.
 But if you like a little extra room for layering underneath, the Ferrosi may be ideal.
 The hood is ever-so-slightly restrictive with a helmet on, but not bad.

 This thin and light jacket earns another excellent score in the weight metric.
 The Ferrosi in a size medium weighs in at 11.5 ounces, on the lighter side of options in our review.
 It also has a pocket that doubles as a stuff sack, the perfect combo for bringing up multi-pitch climbs where every ounce counts.

 This is a feature-rich softshell, especially for the price!
 The Ferrosi has a list of great features that make it very well-suited to outdoor adventuring.
-It's stretchy, breathable, and quick drying with UPF 50+ sun protection, lightweight, decently weather protective, helmet-compatible, and offers UPF 50+ sun protection.
+It's stretchy, breathable, quick drying, lightweight, decently weather protective, helmet-compatible, and offers UPF 50+ sun protection.
 The shoulders and forearms are reinforced with abrasion-resistant Cordura.
-The thumb loops don't chafe and overlap, so they keep cold air out.
-The hem is drawcord adjustable.
-There's a key clip, and — our favorite — a pocket that doubles as a stuff sack ready to be clipped onto a harness.
+The thumb loops don't chafe, and they overlap to keep cold air out.
+The hem is drawcord adjustable, there's a key clip, and — our favorite — a pocket that doubles as a stuff sack ready to be clipped onto a harness.
 Style-wise this is on the sporty side with a baggier fit, but it's durable and comes in fun colors.
 The only thing that lessens its score in this category is the fact that it's not overly weather protective.

 The Ferrosi isn't the most fitted or weather protective layer, but it is great for anything where breathability and mobility are paramount.